The rise of technology has saturated the Internet with loads of resources for writers. We all have our faves. These are mine. Enjoy.

 Roll for Fantasy If you are a fantasy writer and want to conceptualize your world, check this site out.
 It’s fantastic!
 There are so many different tools you can use to design your own map.
 I created the basic outline of StellaVerum, added some terrain and geographical features, and then exported it to Microsoft PowerPoint to add names and labels.

 Author and map extraordinaire Jessica Khoury creates some of the most intricately detailed, exquisite maps I’ve ever seen.
 Not only does she create gorgeous worlds, she’s what I would deem a renaissance woman, and has a book (via Scholastic) coming out in 2019.
 You can see her current work on Instagram.
-Now that I have a nice base map from Roll for Fantasy, I’ll be sending it to her soon.
-I can’t wait to see what she creates!
+Check out the stunning map she created for me here!

 MasterClass was a Christmas present from Hubs, and I love it!
 You can take classes from a variety of industry professionals for $180 per year, or pay a one-time fee of $90 per instructor (with lifetime access, which is what I have).
 I’ve taken classes with James Patterson, Shonda Rhimes, and my next class will be with R.L.
 Stine (I gorged on his books as a kid).
 Judy Blume also just got added to their list.
 I think every writer, no matter what genre they write, has something to offer.
 You can always learn something new, and I make it a habit of doing so every day.